Q: What are the requirements for admission as a music major?

 Q: How soon after the audition will I know if I am admitted?
 When will I know about scholarship?

-If ALL of your application materials (application, transcripts, two (2) references, ACT/SAT scores) have been submitted by your audition date, then you will receive a letter from the School of Music regarding your admission status within three (3) weeks of the audition.
+If ALL of your application materials (application, transcripts, ACT/SAT scores) have been submitted by your audition date, then you will receive a letter from the School of Music regarding your admission status within three (3) weeks of the audition.
 Music scholarship awards will be announced in late March and early April.
+The online scholarship application should be completed by the time of the audition and can be found at: http://louisville.edu/admissions/aid/scholarships.

 Q: Will my music scholarship increase when tuition increases?
 Does it automatically renew each year?